Looking for the best Shoreditch bars for decadent cocktail-fuelled nights in quirky London spots? Here’s where to start.

 Bull in a China Shop

-So distracted was I by the quirky decor that I almost couldn’t focus on the cocktail menu.
-But I did, because I’m a true professional.
+So distracted were we by the quirky decor that we almost couldn’t focus on the cocktail menu.
+But we did, because we’re true professionals.

 Two things immediately sprung out.
-1) These are people who know their way around the world’s best whiskies and 2) I love whisky and I wanted everything.
+1) These are people who know their way around the world’s best whiskies and 2) we love whisky and want everything.

-Turns out that I was right: the bar bills itself as a specialist whisky bar (it’s also a contemporary Asian restaurant but you’re more than welcome to go in and soak up the booze without eating if you so wish).
+Turns out that we were right: the bar bills itself as a specialist whisky bar (it’s also a contemporary Asian restaurant but you’re more than welcome to go in and soak up the booze without eating if you so wish).

 Cocktails make innovative use of different whiskies, from the peaty flavours of Islay drams to the richer, smoother taste of Nikka.